adityasankranthi/AI-research-agent/README.md

 | **Citation accuracy** | **91.1%** |

-**vs. the [public leaderboard](https://huggingface.co/spaces/muset-ai/DeepResearch-Bench-Leaderboard)** (same GPT-5.5/GPT-5.4-mini judges as the entries below, so the scoring itself is apples-to-apples; the coverage isn't -- this run is 50 English tasks with a small, cheap model, not the full 100-task bilingual set most entries report):
+**vs. the [public leaderboard](https://huggingface.co/spaces/muset-ai/DeepResearch-Bench-Leaderboard)** (same GPT-5.5/GPT-5.4-mini judges as every entry below, so the scoring is apples-to-apples;
+the coverage isn't — this run is 50 English tasks on a small, cheap model, not the full 100-task bilingual set most entries report):

 | | RACE overall | Rank | Citation accuracy | Effective citations |
 |---|---|---|---|---|